HARP-research-Inc/WordNetExplorer/README.md

 This will start a local web server and open the WordNet Explorer in your default browser.
 The web interface provides:

-- Easy word input
+- Easy word input with instant search
-- Interactive depth control
+- Interactive depth control slider
+- Relationship type filtering (toggle hypernyms, hyponyms, etc.)
+- Interactive graph visualization with zoom, pan, and hover features
-- Toggle options for information and graph display
+- Detailed word information display
-- Save functionality for graphs
+- Save functionality for interactive HTML graphs
 - Responsive design for all devices

 ### Command Line Interface